 Resolutions.
 The Secretary shall move the adoption of the resolutions submitted to the Resolutions Committee for discussion, amendment, and final action.
-A two-thirds (2/3) vote of all delegates present at the annual meeting shall be required to consider new resolutions.

 Resolutions Committee Comments.
 The Resolutions Committee may include factual statements and reports when submitting resolutions to the annual meeting; however, the Committee shall make no recommendations on resolutions referred by it to the annual meeting.